Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 Vemik took that as his cue to climb up into the Suburban alongside…well, more on *top* of Yan.
 Jooyun took the bench seat in the middle, and Heff had the front all to himself.
 Doors closed, there was a crunch as the wheels got them moving and Vemik settled in to enjoy being in the cool and shade.

 Humans mostly weren’t very big compared to the People, especially the men.
-The back of the Suburban was...cozy, and Vemik ended up snuggled against Yan for much of the trip.
+The back of the Suburban was... cozy, and Vemik ended up snuggled against Yan for much of the trip.
 They’d pulled out the rear bench but it would have been nice to have maybe a *little* more room…

 Except, when he thought about it, he was flying across the land so fast that nearby things were a blur and every time he looked out the window there was a new view.
 Funny how something so magical could also be boring and uncomfortable.